Videos and Paperwork

 Have you ever considered a career in law enforcement?
 If so, you may have a future with the South Portland Police Department, a progressive and professional agency located on the Southern Maine coast.

 South Portland Police Department is the 4th largest municipal department in the State of Maine.
-Answering approximately 36,000 calls for service per year, the department offers excellent training, as well as specialty, promotional and other opportunities for career development, including Detective, Evidence Technician, Community Response Officer (CRO), K-9 Officer, Task Force Investigators (MDEA / FBI Safe Streets / Computer Crimes), Evidence Technician, Community Response Officer, Field Training Officer, SWAT Operator, Police Diver, School Resource Officer (SRO) and Polygraph Operator.
+Answering approximately 36,000 calls for service per year, the department offers excellent training, as well as opportunities for specialization or career advancement, to include K-9 Officer, Detective, Task Force Investigators (MDEA / FBI Safe Streets / Computer Crimes), Evidence Technician, Community Response Officer, Field Training Officer, SWAT Operator, Crisis Negotiator, Police Diver, School Resource Officer, Polygraph Operator, and promotional advancement.

-The position offers a comprehensive benefits package, including competitive wages, step and COLA increases, substantial overtime opportunities, and added financial stipends for post-secondary education, physical fitness level, EMT licensure, MCJA certification level, and specialty assignments.
-Educational tuition reimbursement, annual clothing allowance, paid medical health insurance coverage, vision and dental plans, paid vacation and sick leave, and excellent retirement options, including a pension with a benefit of at least 66% of average final compensation after 25 years of service, a Deferred Compensation Plan (457(b)) and Social Security are also included
+The position offers a comprehensive benefits package, including competitive wages, step and COLA increases, substantial overtime opportunities, and added financial stipends for post-secondary education, physical fitness level, EMT and Academy licensure, and collateral assignments.
+Paid health insurance, vision and dental plans, paid time off, education tuition reimbursement, annual clothing allowance, and excellent retirement options that include a pension ensuring a benefit of at least 66% of final average top salary, a Deferred Compensation Plan (457(b)) and Social Security.

 Eligible candidates must be at least 20 years of age at the time of application, hold a valid operator's license, be at least high school graduate or equivalent, be eligible to lawfully remain, accept employment and work in the United States, and have no disqualifying criminal convictions or conduct.
 Physical Fitness, Criminal Background Check, Polygraph, Job Assessment, and other testing will be conducted.

 Applications must include written proof of the following: